bigwiv/Biopython-cn/chr10.rst

     >>> record.pdoc
     'PDOC00005'

 and so on.
-If you°Øre interested in how many Prosite records there are, you could use
+If you‚Äôre interested in how many Prosite records there are, you could use

 .. code:: verbatim